oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

 {% import 'embed.macros.njk' as embed %}

-For years designers and developers were limited to colors in the sRGB colors space, using formats like hexadecimal, RGB, and HSL.
+For years designers and developers were limited to colors in the sRGB colors space, using formats like Hexadecimal, RGB, and HSL.
 As display technology progressed, so too has CSS, and we have access to additional color spaces and wider gamuts.
 These advances led us to build OddContrast, a color editing and testing tool that handles our new world of modern color formats.